A Call for Farmers: Ireland’s newest ‘Living Lab’

-‘Soilcrates’: Ireland’s Living Lab – A Call out to Interested Farmers
+‘Soilcrates’: Ireland’s Living Lab – Mission Soil

 Loop Head’s Living Lab will be led by TUS (Technical University of the Shannon) and will be facilitated on the ground locally here by Loop Head Together CLG and assisted in the technical realm by Wild Atlantic Hemp in Carrigaholt.